 The School of Communications is recognized nationally for its deep and innovative curriculum that emphasizes engaged learning and serving the public good.
 The curriculum offers a balance among concepts that lead to strategic decision-making, skills to write and produce, and a liberal arts education to provide breadth of knowledge and insight.

-Sport & Event Management students take courses in the SEM major, which has a stand-alone curriculum.
+Sport Management students take courses in the SPT major, which has a stand-alone curriculum.

 Each major is described in the colored boxes above.

 ACCREDITATION RULE.
 Elon is one of only 18 private colleges and universities in the nation to have an accredited communications program.
 Accreditation standards require that all Communications students complete at least 72 credit hours outside the major.
 Elon requires a minimum of 132 credit hours to graduate.

 REQUIRED INTERNSHIP.
 All students must complete an off-campus professional internship in communications.
 Students enroll in COM 381 Communications Internship for 1 or 2 credit hours, based on 80 work-hours per credit hour.
 Students may earn up to a total of 4 credit hours of COM 381.
 (Co-op Work Experiences credit through the Career Services Office cannot count toward the major or toward the 72 hours required outside Communications.)